dark-hat-Darkie/iframeApp/README.md

 - Dynamically render input fields based on the provided data.
 - Update the parent application with data entered in the child application.

+## Tech Stack

+This small project aims to render an app inside an iframe.
+For this task, using any libraries or framework would be overkill and carry a lot of unnecessary dependencies.
+The best approach is to use vanilla js and plain css.

+- Vanilla Javascript
+- CSS (Basic, no SASS / SCSS)
+- HTML

 ## Installation

 To run this project locally, follow these steps: